jrcharney/hacktop/README.md

 ## Welcome to Hacktop
 The Hacktop project is basically a reconsolidation of several previous Github projects that I've done in the past only all the content is reigned in to one project.

-Most of the information can be found in [this projet's wiki](https://github.com/jrcharney/hacktop/wiki)
+Most of the information can be found in [this project's wiki](https://github.com/jrcharney/hacktop/wiki)

 In this project we talk about how to build a Raspberry Pi Hacktop which the application can be applied to single board computers (SBCs) like Raspberry Pis and Odroids.
 This information is not limited to those kinds of SBCs.